Happy Birthday Sonali Bendre! Here's A Look Into Her Journey Fighting Metastatic Cancer, Chemotherapy

 Happy birthday Sonali Bendre Behl!
 The actress, who recently came back to her Mumbai after months of treatment for metastatic cancer, is truly a fighter, and an inspiration to thousands of patients suffering from cancer.
 On Sonali Bendre's birthday, which falls on the very special occasion of New Year 2019, we take a look into how her journey with cancer has been.
 Following are a few excerpts from one of Sonali Bendre's posts on Instagram, where she talks about how painful and traumatising chemotherapy can be.

-In her latest post on Instagram, Sonali Bendre Behl reveals just how painful and difficult it has been to deal with chemotherapy.
 The journey can be dreadful.
 When a person loses the ability to perform even the simplest of activities, it destroys all motivation, encouragement and the will to move on.
-She begins with a powerful quote from author Cheryl Strayed's book "Wild", which read, "I knew that if I allowed fear to overtake me, my journey was doomed.
+She began her post with a powerful quote from author Cheryl Strayed's book "Wild", which read, "I knew that if I allowed fear to overtake me, my journey was doomed.
 Fear, to a great extent, is born of a story we tell ourselves, and so I chose to tell myself a different story from the one women are told.
 I decided I was safe.
 I was strong.
 I was brave.
 Nothing could vanquish me."